mozilla/node-convict/README.md

 ## Features

 * **Loading and merging**: configurations are loaded from disk or inline and merged.
 JSON files are loaded with `cjson` so comments are welcome.
+* **Nested structure**: keys and values can be organized in a tree structure
 * **Environmental variables**: values can be derived from environmental variables
 * **Command-line arguments**: values can also be derived from command-line arguments
-* **Validation**: configurations are validated against your schema, generating an error report with all errors that are found
+* **Validation**: configurations are validated against your schema (presence checking, type checking, custom checking), generating an error report with all errors that are found

 ## Install